drasyl/drasyl.org/content/blog/drasyl-0-7-0-released.md

 ### TUN Device Support

-The CLI has been extended by the so-called `tun` utility.
-This is a very cool feature:
-The utility creates a virtual local network interface on your computer, with corresponding IP address, netmask and routing table.
-With this interface, any computers on the Internet can be tied together into one virtual network, were any-to-any communication is possible.
-All IP based programs will work without any customization!
-Currently, Linux, macOS and Windows are supported.
+The CLI has been extended by the so-called tun utility.
+This is a very cool feature: The utility creates a virtual local network interface on your computer, corresponding IP address, netmask, and routing table.
+With this interface, any computers on the Internet can be tied into one virtual network, where any-to-any communication is possible.
+All IP-based programs will work without any customization!
+Currently, Linux, macOS, and Windows are supported.

 ---